 Despite the immense changes over the last four decades, particularly in China, North Korea and Taiwan remain unresolved.
 To defense officials in Beijing, the new guidance sounds a lot like "prepare for war with China."

 Kissinger tried to quell that fear by providing greater clarity on U.S. intentions and strategic vision.
 "A conflict between China and the United States would weaken both societies," he said.
+If a war occurred, "how would (we) know which side has won, and what would the so-called victor ask the other?
+You realize we can only exhaust ourselves by conflict, and that is the guiding principle of foreign policy."

 There is no doubt the U.S. benefited from Nixon's bold diplomacy, which exposed and exploited political and cultural rifts between China and its communist ally, the Soviet Union.
 The rapprochement stunned Moscow.
 A positive Beijing-Washington relationship all but nullified Moscow's ability to strategically exploit the communist victory in Vietnam.